Twelve Tones – Final Recordings – Take part now!!

-Inspired by and contributing to the development of Susan Philipsz’s public artwork Station Clock, Twelve Tones is a year-long citywide participatory art project engaging communities across Birmingham and Solihull exploring sound in relation to place and time in a series of artist-led workshops, sharing events and open to all recording sessions.
+Inspired by, and contributing to, the development of Susan Philipsz’s public artwork Station Clock, Twelve Tones is a citywide participatory art project engaging communities and citizens across Birmingham and Solihull, exploring sound in relation to place and time in a series of artist-led workshops, sharing events and open to all recording sessions.

-Throughout 2019, Twelve Tones will deliver artist-led sound art workshops with communities across Birmingham and Solihull.
-Through this series of workshops and sharing events, we have worked with over fifty community groups to explore the twelve tone chromatic scale that will be used in Station Clock and discover how sound can be experienced sculpturally in the public realm.
+Since 2019, the Twelve Tones artist composer team has delivered participatory sound art workshops with communities across Birmingham and Solihull.
+Through this series of workshops and sharing events, we have worked with over fifty community groups to explore the twelve-tone chromatic scale utilised in Station Clock and discover how sound can be experienced sculpturally in the public realm.

-Workshop participants will be invited to record and contribute their voice to become part of Station Clock, as one of the 1,092 voices of that will sing one or more of the twelve tones in union, harmony and dissonance, on the hour, every hour, seven days a week when the artwork is installed outside the new HS2 Curzon Station.
+Workshop participants, and other citizens, are being invited to record and contribute their voices and become part of Station Clock, as one of the 1,092 voices that will sing one or more of the twelve tones in union, harmony, and dissonance, on the hour, every hour, seven days a week when the artwork is installed outside the new HS2 Curzon Station.

 Susan Philipsz, The Voices workshop at Royal Birmingham Conservatoire 2018.
 Commissioned by Birmingham Big Art Project with Eastside Projects.
 Supported by Arts Council England and Birmingham City Council.
 Photograph DB Photographic Solutions.